anthonymobile/njbuswatcher_2020/README.md

 #### optimization (many of these will be deprecated by dash?)
-would help to do some profiling on `tripwatcher.py` and cythonize particularly slow parts?
 - `lib/API.py`
     - `current_buspositions_from_db_for_index()`
     - `__positions2geojson` current is 0.2 seconds per execution on t3a.large